JuliaPhylo/PhyloNetworks.jl/README.md

 ```julia
 new_net = snaq(new_T,new_d);
 ```
-where *new_T* should be a starting topology on the species names.
+where *new_T* should be a starting topology with one tip per species, labelled with the species names.

 ##### Optimizing branch lengths and inheritance probabilities for a given network
 For a given network topology, you can optimize the branch lengths and